 107.2.1 Information on construction documents.
-Construction documents shall be dimensioned and drawn upon suitable material.
-Electronic media documents are permitted to be submitted where approved by the building official.
+Construction documents shall be dimensioned and prepared as electronic media documents and submitted in the format approved by the building official.
 Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and relevant laws, ordinances, rules and regulations, as determined by the building official.
 Such drawings and specifications shall contain information, in the form of notes or otherwise, as to the quality of materials, where quality is essential to conformity with the technical codes.
 Such information shall be specific, and the technical codes shall not be cited as a whole or in part, nor shall the term "legal" or its equivalent be used as a substitute for specific information.
-All information, drawings, specifications and accompanying data shall bear the name and signature of the person responsible for the design.
+All information, drawings, specifications and accompanying data shall bear the name and signature of the person responsible for the design. (see also Section 107.1).